 Did you know how this glacier got its name?
 The name of the glacier came after an employee who got disappeared while trekking on the ice.
 Therefore if going on this glacier trek, make sure to take proper precautions with you.

-Root and Kennicott glaciers are placed adjacent to each other.
-The Root Glacier is located in America’s largest national park, the 13.2 million acres Wrangell St Elias.
+Root and Kennicott glaciers are placed adjacent to each other, the Root Glacier is located in America’s largest national park, the 13.2 million acres of Wrangell St Elias.

 The Kennicott Glacier, on the other hand, may not be impressive at first glance.
-From the above-ground, it is covered in dirt and ice.
-However, blue ice and white snow on the underneath can be easily hiked on.
+From the above-ground, it is covered in dirt and ice, however, blue ice and white snow underneath can be easily hiked on.

 These beautiful Alaska ice caves are a sight to behold.
-Please include them in your bucket list, and we are sure that these will definitely not disappoint you.
+Include them in your bucket list, and they will not disappoint you!